 What is a hub ?
 A hub is a hardware element for centralizing network traffic coming from multiple hosts, that also propagates the signal.
 It has a certain number of ports - enough ports to link machines to one another, usually 4, 8, 16 or 32.
 Its only goal is to recover binary data coming into a port and send it to all the other ports.
 As with a repeater, a hub operates on layer 1 of the OSI model.
 This is why it is sometimes called a multiport repeater.
 The hub connects several machines together, sometimes arranged in a star shape, which gives it its name, due to the fact that all communication coming from the machines on the network passes through it. .

-- "Active" hubs: They are connected to an electrical power source and are used to refresh the signal being sent to the ports.
+Active hubs are connected to an electrical power source and are used to refresh the signal sent to the ports.

-It is possible to connect several hubs together in order to centralise a larger number of machines; this is sometimes called a daisy chain.
-To do this, all that is needed is to connect the hubs using crossover cable, a kind of cable which links the in/out ports on one end to those on the other.
+It is possible to connect several hubs together in order to centralize a larger number of machines.
+This is sometimes called a daisy chain.
+To do this, all you need to do is to connect the hubs using crossover cable.
+This kind of cable links the in/out ports on one end to those on the other.

-Hubs generally have a special port called an "uplink" for connecting two hubs together using a patch cable.
-There are also hubs which can cross or uncross their ports automatically depending on whether they are connected to a host or a hub.
+Hubs generally have a special port hub called an uplink for connecting two hubs together using a patch cable.
+There are also hubs which can cross or uncross their ports automatically depending on whether they are connected to a host or to a hub.